Federated Transfer Learning with Differential Privacy

 \subsection{The peeling algorithm}

-The peeling algorithm chooses a few coordinates of the coefficient estimate with the largest absolute values to add noise and truncates the other coordinates to zero, which can be viewed as a private hard thresholding algorithm and has been used in \cite{cai2019cost} and \cite{dwork2021differentially}.
+The peeling algorithm selects a few coordinates of the coefficient estimate with the largest absolute values, adds noise to them, and truncates the remaining coordinates to zero, which can be viewed as a private hard thresholding algorithm and has been used in \cite{cai2019cost} and \cite{dwork2021differentially}.
 We used the peeling algorithm in the single-source algorithm for high-dimensional regression (Algorithm \ref{algorithm:DPregression_high_dim_single_source}) and summarised the peeling algorithm as follows in Algorithm \ref{algorithm:peeling}.